Installing Mango Automation on a Windows computer is straightforward. This guide walks you through:

 JAVA_HOME not set correctly

-Port 8080 in use by another application (edit mango.properties to change the port)
+Port 8080 in use by another application β edit C:\mango_data\mango.properties and set web.port to an available port

 If Mango stops abruptly and you see a log entry like: